akshatvg/AAGS-Wheeler/README.md

 4) Remind about important "things to do" by automatically classifying "heard" information as important or trivial.

+##Our Target Audience?

+•Handicapped people: One billion people in the world’s population face some sort of disability.

+•Elderly people: 617 million people in the world’s population consists of elderly people (aged 65 and over).

+•Handicapped as well as elderly: About 250 million people which is about 46% of the elderly face some sort of disability in their lives which means there’s almost a 50% chance that 2 out of 4 people sitting in a room will fall under his category in the future.

+Our product will be useful to all three of these target audiences while being especially useful to the third category

 ## Why is Wheeler better?

 Wheeler empowers users with a distinctive set of features that other competitors are nowhere close to.